GenoML/old_genoml_site/docs/usage.md

 File suffix should be ".addit".

 ### GWAS (optional)
-This is a big tab delimited text file of genome-wide association study summary stats.
+This is a big comma delimited text file of genome-wide association study summary stats.
 This file must have header as follows, *SNP A1 A2 freq b se p N*, where *SNP* is a unique variant ID, *A1* is the effect allele, *A2* is the reference allele, *freq* is the frequency of A1, *b* is the beta coefficient from GWAS, *se* is the standard error from GWAS, *p* is the p-value from GWAS and *N* is the sample size.
 No missing data is allowed.

 ## Complete options for common workflows